 Fear!
 It is something all of us deal with at some point or another in our lives.
 For some of us, fear can become a constant companion.
 We can seem to live with a spirit of fear that appears to feed upon itself, growing stronger with time.
 Overcoming the spirit of fear first involves facing your fears, which is never an easy thing for us to do!

 I climbed up into the dentist’s chair and the hygienist placed that ridiculous blue bib around my neck.
-I could see it move up and down with each beat of my heart!
-Each beat a silent plea to get up out of that chair and run, run for the hills.
+I could literally see it move up and down with each beat of my heart!
+Each beat was a silent plea to get up out of that chair and run; run for the hills.

 But no, I sat.